Vaniqa

 Frequently Asked Questions

-What happens if I stop using Vaniqa?
+What happens when I stop using Vaniqa?

-Is Vaniqa suitable if I have PCOS?
+Is Vaniqa suitable if I have polycystic ovary syndrome?

 Dr. Ross Elledge